bcit-ltc/infrastructure-documentation/docs/0_development-workflow/developing-deployment-packages.md

 ---
 # `deploy/` Configuration Development

-To develop a working deployment configuration, it's easiest to create and test on a local cluster (minikube, Rancher Desktop, etc...).
+To configure a working deployment it's easiest to create and test on a local cluster (minikube, Rancher Desktop, etc...).
 This means you will need to be able to pull your app's image from a private registry.

 ### Requirements